codeforamerica/howto/Python-Virtualenv.md

     $ sudo pip install virtualenv

 Change into your Python project directory (for example, “my-project”), then create a new virtual environment.
 Naming it `.venv` will create a hidden folder to contain the necessary files in.
+Using the `-p python3` flags will install Python3 instead of Python2.

     $ cd my-project
     $ virtualenv .venv